National Programme on Prevention and Management of Burn Injuries

 The Goal of PPPBI was to ensure prevention of Burn Injuries, provide timely and adequate treatment in case burn injuries do occur, so as to reduce mortality, complications and ensuing disabilities and to provide effective rehabilitative interventions if disability has set in.

-- To carry out Research for assessing behavioral, social and other determinants of Burn Injuries in our country for effective need based program planning for Burn Injuries, monitoring and subsequent evaluation.
+- To carry out Research for assessing behavioral, social and other determinants of Burn Injuries in the country to facilitate effective need based program planning, monitoring and evaluation.

 - Prevention Programme (IEC)